Modal voice: Physiological process

 On the lower pitches in the modal register, the vocal folds are thick and wedge-shaped.
 Because of the thickness, large portions of the opposing surfaces of the vocal folds are brought into contact, and the glottis remains closed for a considerable time in each cycle.
-The glottis opens from the bottom first before it opens at the top, which imparts a fluid, wavelike motion to the cords.
+The glottis opens from the bottom before it opens at the top, which imparts a fluid, wavelike motion to the cords.
 The modal voice has a broad harmonic spectrum, rich in overtones, because of the rolling motion of the cords.
 It is comparatively loud to the other vocal registers because of the vibratory energy present, but it is capable of dynamic variation.

 For the lowest tones, only the thyroarytenoid muscles are active, but as the pitch rises, the cricothyroids enter the action, which begins to lengthen the folds.
 As longitudinal tension increases, the glottis tends to develop a gap in the middle.
 To counteract the tendency, the lateral cricoarytenoids are brought into action, pulling forward on the muscular process of the arytenoids.
 The process is sometimes referred to as medial compression.

-In addition to the stretching of the vocal folds and the increasing tension on them as the pitch rises, the opposing surfaces of the folds, which may be brought into contact, becomes smaller and smaller, as the edges of the folds become thinner.
-The basic vibratory or phonatory pattern remains the same, with the whole vocal fold still involved in the action, but the vertical excursions are not as large and the rolling motion is not as apparent as it was on the lower pitches of the modal register.
+In addition to the stretching of the vocal folds and the increased tension as the pitch rises, the opposing surfaces of the folds, which may be brought into contact, become smaller and smaller, as the edges of the folds become thinner.
+The basic vibratory or phonatory pattern remains the same, with the whole vocal fold active, but the vertical excursions are not as large and the rolling motion is not as apparent as on the lower pitches of the modal register.

 The physical limits of muscular strength of the internal thyroarytenoids or vocalis muscle are being approached.
 To sing or speak above this pitch level, the voice must adopt a new phonatory pattern to change registers.